-The following discussion and analysis of our financial condition and results of operations for the three months ended March 31, 2015 should be read together with our condensed consolidated financial statements and related notes included elsewhere in this quarterly report.
+The following discussion and analysis of our financial condition and results of operations for the six and three months ended June 30, 2015 should be read together with our condensed consolidated financial statements and related notes included elsewhere in this quarterly report.
+Certain accounting policies and estimates are particularly important to the understanding of our financial position and results of operations and require the application of significant judgment by our management or can be materially affected by changes from period to period in economic factors or conditions that are outside of our control.
+As a result, they are subject to an inherent degree of uncertainty.
+In applying these policies, our management uses their judgment to determine the appropriate assumptions to be used in the determination of certain estimates.
+Those estimates are based on our historical operations, our future business plans and projected financial results, our observance of trends in the industry and information available from other outside sources, as appropriate.
+Please see Note 3 to our condensed consolidated financial statements and our discussion of critical accounting policies in our Form 10-K for a more complete description of our significant accounting policies.
 This discussion contains forward-looking statements and information relating to our business that reflect our current views and assumptions with respect to future events and are subject to risks and uncertainties that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
 These forward-looking statements speak only as of the date of this report.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, or achievements.
 Except as required by applicable law, including the securities laws of the United States, we expressly disclaim any obligation or undertaking to disseminate any update or revisions of any of the forward-looking statements to reflect any change in our expectations with regard thereto or to conform these statements to actual results.